zixi-liu/zixi-liu/README.md

 ### Hi there 👋 Welcome to my page!
 I'm -

-- 🤗 a data scientist in fraud & risk and an enthusiast in Graph Machine Learning.
+- 🤗 a data scientist in eCommerce fraud and an enthusiast in Graph Machine Learning.
 - 💬 writing a [**Substack Newsletter**](https://sisilio.substack.com/) about payments fraud and graph machine learning.